-[Page 2] Signal Type Video Type Sync Type Interlace [Page 3] Remaining Lamp Time (%)\ Lamp Hour Meter (H) Filter Usage Projector Usage \ The progress indicator shows the
+[Page 2] Signal Type Video Type Sync Type Interlace [Page 3] Remaining Lamp Time (%) Lamp Hour Meter (H)

+Filter Usage Projector Usage

 The progress indicator shows the percentage of remaining bulb life.
 The value informs you of the amount of lamp usage.
 When the remaining lamp time reaches 0, the Remaining Lamp Time bar indicator changes from 0% to 100 Hours and starts counting down.

-If the remaining lamp time reaches 0 hours, the projector will not turn on regardless of whether the lamp mode is set to Normal or Eco.
+If the remaining lamp time reaches 0 hours, the projector will not turn on.